- Trigger on the functions for handling tables

 - cancel the execution of the current HFSQL function by assigning "E" to the HFSQL state variable: H.ToDo = "E".
 In this case, the action is not performed and the function (HAdd, HModify, ...) returns False.
 The error message is as follows: "The action on XXX file was interrupted by the trigger".

-: When a "BEFORE" trigger and an "AFTER" trigger are associated with a HFSQL function, if the "BEFORE" trigger cancels the execution of the HFSQL function (by positioning H.ToDo to "A"), the "AFTER" trigger is not run.
+: In the case where a "BEFORE" and an "AFTER" trigger are associated with an HFSQL function, if the "BEFORE" trigger cancels the execution of the HFSQL function (by setting H.AFaire to "A") the "AFTER" trigger is not triggered.